 1.04 The principles of professional conduct for students of the College of Pharmacy have been established to guide the student in his/her relationship with fellow students, faculty, staff, practitioners, other health care professionals, and the public.
 Toward this end, the students and faculty of the College of Pharmacy have adopted this Code of Ethical and Professional Conduct, hereafter referred to as the “Code.”

-2.01 Before beginning the curriculum, students shall be required to sign a pledge that shall read as follows:
+2.01 At the beginning of each academic year, students shall be required to sign a pledge that shall read as follows:

 This is to certify that I have read and understand the Code of Ethical and Professional Conduct of the Ohio Northern University Raabe College of Pharmacy and further, I agree to uphold and abide by the provisions contained therein, effective immediately and throughout my enrollment in the College of Pharmacy.

-2.02 A student who refuses to sign the affirmation/reaffirmation (Section 2.01) will not be allowed to enroll in the College of Pharmacy.
+2.02 A student who refuses to sign the affirmation/reaffirmation (Section 2.01) will not be allowed to continue in the College of Pharmacy.

 2.03 The Office of the Dean will administer and maintain all records pertaining to the pledge (Section 2.01).

 3.01 Violations of the College of Pharmacy Code of Ethical and Professional Conduct pertaining to academic honesty include but are not limited to:

 3.01.1 Knowingly providing assistance not authorized by the instructor to another before, during, or after an examination, quiz, or any other graded/assessed activity.

 3.01.2 Obtaining, possessing, or using test, quiz, or other graded/assessed activity material prior to or during the administration of these activities/assessments.